 “community facilities and amenities” includes gardens, parks, public open spaces, places of recreation, shops, offices, theatres, religious buildings, infant health centres, pre-school centres and care centres for children, meeting halls, schools, kindergartens, club and meeting rooms, libraries, swimming and bathing facilities, health centres, hospitals and other public utilities, and business or social facilities.

-(3) The Minister shall not give his consent to the exercise by the Commission of its powers under subsection (1) to erect, furnish and equip any building unless he is satisfied that an opportunity has been given to the private sector to erect, furnish and equip the building and that that sector is not willing to erect, furnish and equip the building or is not willing to do so otherwise than on terms that are unsuitable.
+(3) The Minister shall not give his consent to the exercise by the Authority of its powers under subsection (1) to erect, furnish and equip any building unless he is satisfied that an opportunity has been given to the private sector to erect, furnish and equip the building and that that sector is not willing to erect, furnish and equip the building or is not willing to do so otherwise than on terms that are unsuitable.

+[Section 61 amended by No. 28 of 2006 s.
+332.]

 Part VII — Finance

 62. Funds

-(1) The funds necessary for the effectual execution of this Act shall be such moneys as are from time to time appropriated by Parliament for that purpose and such moneys as the Commission may borrow or lawfully receive under and subject to the provisions of this Act.
+(1) The funds necessary for the effectual execution of this Act shall be such moneys as are from time to time appropriated by Parliament and such moneys as the Authority may borrow or lawfully receive under and subject to the provisions of this Act.

-(2) All such moneys shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called The State Housing Commission Fund and applied to the purposes of this Act.
+(2) All such moneys shall be credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the Housing Authority Fund and applied to the purposes of this Act.

 (3) Subsection (2) does not affect the operation of any provision of a Commonwealth Housing Act or a Housing Agreement, within the meaning of Part V of this Act, requiring separate accounts to be kept in respect of moneys received and transactions entered into in accordance with that Act or Agreement.

-(4) The interest on and contributions, at a rate to be fixed by the Treasurer, to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act from the Consolidated Fund shall be paid by the Commission to the Treasurer from The State Housing Commission Fund half-yearly and shall be applied by the Treasurer to recoup the Consolidated Fund in respect of such interest and contributions.
+(4) The interest on and contributions, at a rate to be fixed by the Treasurer, to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act from the Consolidated Fund shall be paid by the Authority to the Treasurer from the Housing Authority Fund half-yearly and shall be applied by the Treasurer to recoup the Consolidated Fund in respect of such interest and contributions.

-(5) Where a sinking fund is created for the redemption of moneys borrowed by the Commission under section 63, the Commission shall, from moneys standing to the credit of The State Housing Commission Fund —
+(5) Where a sinking fund is created for the redemption of moneys borrowed by the Authority under section 63, the Authority shall, from moneys standing to the credit of the Housing Authority Fund —

 (a) pay the interest on those moneys; and